jdelrue/info_grid/docs/concepts/token_generation_rules.md

 ## Farmer types

 Three types of farmers:
-- Cooperative Farmers who create certified ThreeFold Capacity
+- Cooperative Farmers: purchase a range of services from a ThreeFold Cooperative up to and including, ThreeFold Certified Hardware, installation, location, power and connectivity
-- Individual Farmers who create certified ThreeFold Capacity
+- Individual Farmers: create certified ThreeFold Capacity using ThreeFold Certified Hardware but complete their own installation, and providing their own location, power and connectivity
-- DIY Farmers who create uncertified ThreeFold Capacity
+- DIY Farmers: who create uncertified ThreeFold Capacity using their own choice of hardware

 <a id=certified></a>